memgraph/docs/mage/algorithms/overview.md

 ### Graph Neural Networks (GNN)

 [Graph Neural Networks
-(GNN)](/algorithms/machine-learning-graph-analytics/gnn-algorithm.md) are a deep learning methods that can perform inference on data that is located in graphs.
+(GNN)](/algorithms/machine-learning-graph-analytics/gnn-algorithm.md) are deep
+learning methods that can perform inference on data that is located in graphs.

 ### Graph Classification

 [Graph
 classification](/algorithms/machine-learning-graph-analytics/graph-classification-algorithm.md)
 allows you to analyze a graph as a whole.
 The structure and arrangement of nodes can reveal some hidden features in a graph.
-The main technique is to design features over the structure of the graph itself and then apply a classification algorithm
+The main technique is to design features over the structure of the graph itself and then apply a classification algorithm.

 ### Link Prediction

 [Link
 prediction](/algorithms/machine-learning-graph-analytics/link-prediction-algorithm.md)
 is the process of predicting the probability of connecting the two nodes that